 Toyota has had three recalls in the past three years that have affected millions of vehicles and consumers.
 These particular recalls surround defective gas pedals and accelerators that would sometimes cause cars to speed up on their own.

 In the past ten years, there have been over 3,000 reported car accidents related to sudden acceleration in Toyotas.
 Recently, another car accident occurred that took the lives of two individuals, the driver and his son’s fiancée.
 They, along with two others, the driver’s wife and their son, were traveling in a 2008 Camry when they crashed into a wall.

-Investigators are working with Toyota to determine whether a faulty accelerator was the cause of the crash.
+Michigan auto accident lawyer is working with Toyota to determine whether a faulty accelerator was the cause of the crash.
 It is not certain at this point, but according to witnesses it appeared that the driver attempted to brake but could not.
 There was nothing that pointed to faulty brakes.